-- An underspecified declaration shall contain the storage class specifier auto. - For an underspecified declaration of identifiers that is not a definition a prior definition for each identifier shall be visible and there shall be a typeof specifier type that if used to replace the auto specifier makes the adjusted declaration a valid declaration for each of the identifiers. - For an underspecified declaration that is also a definition of an object and that is not the declaration of a parameter, the init-declarator corresponding to the object shall be of one of the forms declarator = { assignment-expression } declarator = { assignment-expression , } '''
+- An underspecified declaration shall contain the storage class specifier auto. - For an identifier that is declared but not defined by an underspecified declaration, a prior definition shall be be visible.
+For an underspecified declaration which is not the declaration of a parameter, an init-declarator corresponding to the definition of an object shall have of one of the forms such that the declarator does not declare an array.
+158)

+'''

+declarator = assignment-expression

+declarator = { assignment-expression }

+declarator = { assignment-expression , }

+'''